imprakhar1708/Lorem_Ipsum_Final/README.md

 - ### Deployed Website Link : https://farm-to-table-final.netlify.app/

+✅ Collabrotive Project For GWOC Organized By GDSC NIT Surat.

 ✅ Created A React.js Cafe Website which is Fully Production Ready and Responsive on Various Laptop and Mobile Screens.

 ✅ It's Hero Section's Background is Custom Made Completely From Scratch Using Canva.( Credits: Romit Chakraborty ).